cutepengu/OOP-Project/PROJECT_DOCUMENTATION.md

 ## Evaluation of System
 #### 1. Explain how you could improve your system in future updates.
 Analyse the impact these updates could have on the user experience.
-To improve my system in the future, I believe that adding more modes and a graphical user interface will be beneficial as it will allow a variety of users to enjoy the game at once and through building on the program's aesthetics, it will make it visually appealing.
+If I were to update my system in the future, I’d look at adding extra game modes, like timed challenges or multiplayer options, and also work on creating a proper graphical user interface (GUI).
+These features would make the game more exciting and offer users more ways to play.
+For example, a multiplayer mode that supports more than two players would let groups of friends or classmates join in together, which would make it more fun and social.
+A GUI would also make the game look better and be easier to use.
+However, these updates may require more frequent maintenance, testing, and updates to ensure functionality.
+More modes mean more time spent testing and fixing things to make sure everything works properly.
+A GUI can also use more memory and slow down or cause lags and delays in the game.
+Overall, these updates could significantly improve the user experience by making the game more fun and accessible, but they also introduce technical challenges that must be managed carefully.

 #### 2. Evaluate the system in terms of how well it meets the requirements and specifications.
-My system now meets all the requirements and specifications I have defined at the start of my project.
-Although I was not successful in running my program with a GUI, it has all the modes required to make it a fully working and enjoyable game.
+I believe my system meets all the main requirements and goals I set at the beginning of the project.
+It includes all the game modes I planned, and after testing it, everything works the way it should.
+The questions adjust by level, the scoring system functions correctly, and it’s enjoyable to play.
+I wasn’t able to get the graphical user interface working in the end, which was one of my original ideas, but that doesn’t take away from the game itself.
+Even without the visuals, the game is still fun and runs properly.
+Overall, I think it does what it was supposed to do, even if there’s still room to improve.

 #### 3. Evaluate your processes in terms of project management.
-I believe that I was not good at managing my project as I did have to do more work as the hand in date came nearer.
-Although I finished my program, I believe that I could have made more imporvements on my code.
-However, I am satisfied with the end results.
+Although I finished my program, I believe that I was not good at managing my project as I did have to do more work as the hand in date came nearer.
+I believe that I could have made more imporvements on my code including the additional feature of running my program with a graphical user interface.
+However, I am satisfied with the end results as I met all the requirements I set before the start of my project and I have not missed out on any components in the completion of this assessment task.

 #### 4. Gather feedback from at least two peers on meeting of functional and non-functional specifications.
 Evaluate your project in relation to peer feedback.
 Peer 1 (Miles):